-The International Council for the Exploration of the Sea (ICES) provides scientific advice on the marine ecosystem to governments and international regulatory bodies that manage the North Atlantic Ocean and adjacent seas.
+The International Council for the Exploration of the Sea (ICES) provides an annual overview of the status of the fish stocks in the Northeast Atlantic and Baltic Sea.
+ICES provides scientific advice to clients on fisheries and marine ecosystem issues.
+The clients are the EU, governments and international regulatory bodies that manage the North Atlantic Ocean and adjacent seas.

 ICES latest advice click here